 There are a few simple steps you can use to duplicate your groups in LACRM to preserve membership when syncing with Mailchimp.
 If you haven’t yet, you’ll first need to tag the desired contacts into a group to sync with Mailchimp.
 If you’re not sure how to group your contacts you can learn how to group contacts here.

 Once you’ve created the desired groups, you can duplicate those groups to sync one group with Mailchimp and maintain a master group list.
-Simply jump to the desired group, by mousing over “Find a Contact” and clicking on the group name.
-Next, tick the “Select All” box on the left side of the gray bar just above the first listed record.
+Simply jump to the desired group by mousing over the Contacts tab and clicking on the group name.
+Next, tick the “Select All” box at the bottom left of the page.
 A bar will pop up at the bottom of the screen and you can select “Add to a group” and enter a new group name.
 Please note: if you have more than 500 contacts in the group, you’ll need to select the link in the red bar above the “Add to a group” option to select all contacts before adding them to a group.

 Using a naming convention here can be helpful to keep track of which group is syncing with Mailchimp and which group is not.
 For example, the original group may be called “Vendors,” and the duplicated group that will be synced with Mailchimp “Vendors - MC.”
 Repeat these steps for each group that you would like to sync with Mailchimp.

 Now that you have duplicated groups, you will need to add new contacts to both of those groups in LACRM.
 This will allow the contacts to be synced with Mailchimp to receive email campaigns, while still allowing you to track original membership in case the contact unsubscribes later.

 To get started, you'll first need a Mailchimp account.
 You can sign up for free from their homepage.
 Be sure to check out their pricing page -- depending on the amount and type of mail you need to send, you may need a paid subscription.